misha99fr/virusforinstaller/README.md

-The Virus For Fake.Windows.Setup Virus
+The Virus For Fake.Windows.Setup trojan

  Warning for educational purposes